whennemuth/kuali-cloudformation/kuali_rds/migration/sct/README.md

        - `Server Level Objects/User Roles/KCRM_SELECT`
        - `Server Level Objects/User Roles/KCRM_UPDATE`
        - `Server Level Objects/User Roles/SAPBWKCRM_READ_ONLY`
+       - `Server Level Objects/User Roles/SAPBWKCRM_SELECT`*(If exists)*
+       - `Server Level Objects/User Roles/SAPETLKCRM_READ_ONLY`*(If exists)*
+       - `Server Level Objects/User Roles/KUL_DEVELOPER`*(If exists)*
+       - `Server Level Objects/User Roles/SQLT_USER_ROLE`*(If exists)*

        `Filename: 12.create.user.roles.sql`

+       For staging and production environments, you will find the KCRM_SELECT, KUL_DEVELOPER, and SQLT_USER_ROLE are granted in the user creation scripts `03.create.kcoeus.user.sql` and `06.create.4.users.sql`.
+This will cause those scripts to blow up because the roles have not been created yet.
+To avoid this and possibly others, move role creation for all roles earlier:

+       1. Place the following at the bottom of `02.create.profiles.sql`

+          ```
+          CREATE ROLE KCOEUS_READ_ONLY
+          /
+          CREATE ROLE KCRM_SELECT
+          /
+          CREATE ROLE KCRM_UPDATE
+          /
+          CREATE ROLE SAPBWKCRM_SELECT
+          /
+          CREATE ROLE SAPBWKCRM_READ_ONLY
+          /
+          CREATE ROLE SAPETLKCRM_READ_ONLY
+          /
+          CREATE ROLE KUL_DEVELOPER
+          /
+          CREATE ROLE SQLT_USER_ROLE
+          /
+          ```

+          These roles should now get created BEFORE any attempt to grant them to users.

+       2. Locate each corresponding statement in  `12.create.user.roles.sql` and comment them out.
+          This will avoid attempts to create roles that now already exist.

    13. **Remaining users:**
        Choose from the remaining users you want to also include.
 Some of the choices include people who no longer work at BU or defunct application users.
 These you can omit.